Here's what families often want to know about our residential sites:

 • Staff lanyards from current or previous summers

-In addition to the above list, we reserve the right to prohibit or confiscate any items that, in our judgment, demonstrate the potential for distracting students from the goals of the program pose undue risk to the safety or well-being of people, or pose undue risk to property.
+In addition to the above list, we reserve the right to prohibit or confiscate any items that, in our judgment, demonstrate the potential for distracting students from the goals of the program, pose undue risk to the safety or well-being of people, or pose undue risk to property.